-- 2. If prompted, enter the password for your account and press the Return key. - 3.
-If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to enter the path.
+- 3. If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to specify the path.
 Click Continue and enter the full path to the binary. - 4.
 If the Database Connection Setup pane appears, configure the settings to match your database configuration and click Apply Settings. - 5.
-Select the Schedule automatic backups for checkbox and choose the hour of the day that you want backups to occur.

-6. To save the backups in a custom location, click the Change button and select a new location.
+Select the Schedule automatic backups for checkbox and choose the hour of the day that you want backups to occur. - 6.
+To save the backups in a custom location, click Change and select a new location.

-7. To automate the deletion of scheduled backups, select the Delete backups older than checkbox, and choose the number of days after which backups should be deleted.
+7. To automate the deletion of scheduled backups, select the Delete backups older than checkbox and choose the number of days after which backups should be deleted.